bbanting/budgettool/README.md

     - tag+tag tag !tag tag+!tag
     - ! and + are reserved and cant be used in tag names
 - [ ] Watch dog or timeout for current year when changed from outside the shell
+- [ ] For ListCommand, also print out the criteria the entries are being filtered on

 ## Notes